rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## merge commit

-**Definition**: integrates changes from a feature branch with updates that occurred in the original branch after branching
+**Definition**: version control concept and Git feature; a commit in which, after branching, integrates changes from a feature branch with updates that occurred in the original branch

 **Purpose**: bundles all commits from a feature branch together with updates to `main` into a single commit,